Mengxuan-Liang/Mengxuan-Liang/README.md

 I'm a full stack software engineer with a passion for creating user-friendly applications and enhancing digital experiences.
-After spending 5 years in early childhood education, and 1 year in digital art, I've transitioned to tech, bringing a unique perspective on user experience and design.
+After spending 5 years in early childhood education and 1 year in digital art, I've transitioned to tech, bringing a unique perspective on user experience and design.

 ### 🚀 Technologies:
 - Frontend: React, Vite